 If a woman already has an epidural in she can have extra medication through the tube to get numb for c-section.

-However, for a normal C-section they use a spinal — which basically changes which membranes the medication is injected under, the medication works faster and is a bit stronger.
-BTW, if you have a scheduled C-section I have a post that has all the things you’ll want in your c-section bag.
+However, for a normal C-section they use a spinal block — which basically changes which membranes the medication is injected under, the medication works faster and is a bit stronger.
+I have a post about the epidural vs the spinal on my sister site.

 What about a CSE (combined spinal epidural)?